dalacan/sagemaker-endpoint-manager/README.md

 ---
 ## Asynchronously interacting with your real-time endpoint via API

 In some cases, the inference may take more than 30 seconds which exceeds the API gateway timeout limit.
 As such an alternative approach to invoking the real-time Amazon SageMaker endpoint is required.
 This solution provide you with a mechanism to asynchronously invoke the endpoint and retrieve the response when the invocation has been completed.
 To run inference asynchronously, you will call the API in two step.

+**Note** In order to use the asynchronous functionality, make sure you set the `async_api_enabled` parameter for your endpoint to `true`.

-The first to send your prompt `https://xxxxxxxxxx.execute-api.us-east-1.amazonaws.com/prod/startexecution` and the second to retrieve the result `https://xxxxxxxxxx.execute-api.us-east-1.amazonaws.com/prod/describeexecution`.
+The first step to using this functionality is to send your prompt to the `https://xxxxxxxxxx.execute-api.us-east-1.amazonaws.com/prod/startexecution` API.
+Next you can retrieve the result using the  `https://xxxxxxxxxx.execute-api.us-east-1.amazonaws.com/prod/describeexecution` API.

 Send prompt to API request